Transformed by Grace and a Bachelor of Education

 Sacia Hanson was raised in Boulder, Colorado, and attended an elite boarding school in Faribault, Minnesota.
 She did not grow up in a Christian home.
 In fact, most of her time was split between her mom and her dad who got divorced when she was two.
-For so many reasons, it doesn’t make sense that she ended up at Grace College in Winona Lake, Indiana.
+For so many reasons, it doesn’t make sense that she ended up at Grace College in Winona Lake, Indiana with a Bachelor of Education degree.
 But Hanson looks back on her last four years and knows without a doubt that this is where she was meant to be.

 The grace of Jesus met Hanson’s deep need in high school, but she’s learned that being transformed by grace is not a one-time thing.
 It’s a day by day, hour by hour, and minute by minute journey.